civol/HDLRuby/README.md

 #### Global signals

-HDLRuby::High allows to declare global signals the same way system's signals are declared, but outside the scope of any system.
+HDLRuby allows to declare global signals the same way system's signals are declared, but outside the scope of any system.
 After being declared, these signals are accessible directly from within any hardware construct.